natasha-dudek/biology-AI-reading-group/guidelines.md

 3. Avoid papers that go into excrutiatingly complicated technical details about the biology of a system.
 For such papers, there is a very good chance that reading group attendees will not understand it and/or will not read it and/or will not show up to your presentation.

-If you're not sure whether a given paper is a good candidate for this reading group, please don't hesitate to send Natasha an email!
+If you're not sure whether a given paper is a good candidate for this reading group, please send me (Natasha) an email.

 ### Presenting a paper

-- If you are presenting a paper from the literature, presentations should be ~20 minutes long.
+- If you are presenting a paper from the literature: presentations should be ~20 minutes long.
 Discussion will follow.
-- If you are presenting your own work, the format is flexible but you should not exceed 45-50 minutes.
-This will allow for a questions/discussion period at the end.
+- If you are presenting your own work: the format is flexible but you should not exceed 50 minutes.
+This will allow for a Q&A period at the end.
-- In both cases, please let the group know whether you will accept questions as the talk progresses or if all questions should be kept until the end.
+- Please let the group know whether you will accept questions as the talk progresses or if all questions should be kept until the end.
 - If you would like to practice setting up slides for presentation prior to the meeting (recommended), contact me and we can do a dry run a few minutes before the meeting starts.

 Introduction: <br />